-Where a holder of public land scrip selected his land thereunder, and was entitled to a patent without further act, subject only to a possible shifting of his boundary lines to conform to the United States survey thereafter to be made, the land was subject to territorial taxation prior to the issuance of the patent; the United States being title for the benefit of the owner.
+Where a holder of public land scrip selected his land thereunder, and was entitled to a patent without further act, subject only to a possible shifting of his boundary lines to conform to the United States survey thereafter to be made, the land was subject to territorial taxation prior to the issuance of the patent; the United States being the mere depository or trustee of the title for the benefit of the owner.
 De La Vergne v.
 Territory (1893) 4 Ariz.
 10, 77 P. 617.